EdgarH78/jurassic-park/README.md

 ## Prerequisites
 You will need go 1.21.1 or later installed on your developer machine.
+You will need Docker installed on your machine

 ## Setup
 Pull the code from github by running the following command in your go path.